hcxie/const_take_home/README.md

 - week of year
 - month

 If the outbreak of dengue infection follows periodical patterns, including these two categorical variables will help improve the model performance, which also makes sense in intuition.
-This is because dengue infection is caused by mosquito, and the growth of mosquito number is highly affected by seasonal climate
+This is because dengue infection is caused by mosquitoes, and the growth of mosquito numbers is highly affected by seasonal climate

-"month" variable can be easily encoded into dummy variable using one hot encoding method.
+The "month" variable can be easily encoded into dummy variables using one hot encoding method.

 However, for "week of year", there are 53 weeks per year.
-For such high cardinality variable, I applied target encoding, which replace a categorical feature with average target value of all data points belong to the category.
+For such high cardinality variable, I applied target encoding, which replaces a categorical feature with the average target value of all data points belonging to the category.

 ## 5.2 Stationarity_adjustment Class

 A stationary time series is one whose properties do not depend on the time at which the series is observed.
 Thus, time series with trends, or with seasonality, are not stationary — the trend and seasonality will affect the value of the time series at different times.

-A non stationary feature, such as the feature value continuously grows or its variance grows over time, will lead to serious prediction error, especially in the future data.
+A non-stationary feature, such as the feature value continuously growing or its variance growing over time, will lead to serious prediction errors, especially in future data.

-In this dataset, all the original predictors are time-series feature.
+In this dataset, all the original predictors are time-series features.
 Thus, it is important to check the stationarity.
-If stationarity check failed, we could apply differencing method to make a non-stationary time series stationary
+If the stationarity check failed, we could apply the differencing method to make a non-stationary time series stationary

 reference: https://otexts.com/fpp2/stationarity.html

-Based on the data exploration analysis, I did not observes any significant feature value growth over time.
-However, some predictors seems to have little unconditional variance that grows over time.
+Based on the data exploration analysis, I did not observe any significant feature value growth over time.
+However, some predictors seem to have a little unconditional variance that grows over time.
 This will lead to a condition called unit-root.
 One method of test unit-root is Augmented Dickey Fuller test.
 During the test, if we obtain a p-value less than 0.05, we could safely reject the null hypothesis(null hypothesis: the feature suffers from a unit-root stationary).
-Otherwise, we could apply differencing method to fix it.
+Otherwise, we could apply the differencing method to fix it.

-One thing I observed is that, a few features fail the stationarity check in the train set, but did not fail the stationarity check in the test set.

 ## 5.3 Feature_argumentation1 Class